Moberly, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Common Dog Attack Injuries

 As harmless as they seem, "man's best friend" can be dangerous.
-Halvorsen Klote's dog bite lawyers in Moberly, MO, understand how victims can be affected after an incident.
-For example, below are some of the most common injuries related to dog bites:
+Halvorsen Klote's dog attack attorneys in Moberly, MO, understand how victims can be affected after an incident.
+For example, here are some of the most common dog bite injuries:

 • Rabies